Winter-flowering Honeysuckle Lonicera fragrantissima

 -

-Winter Honeysuckle is considered invasive in many states.
+This plant is considered invasive in many states, particularly in forests of several southern US states including Alabama, Georgia, South Carolina, Tennessee, Virginia, and West Virginia.
+It is listed as invasive by the NC Invasive Plant Council.
 The seeds are dispersed by birds and mammals that eat the berries.
 It can form a dense understory thicket restricting native plant growth and tree seedling establishment.
-Consider planting native plants.

 Winter Honeysuckle can fit in today’s smaller landscapes when used as a cutback shrub.
 Because it blooms early on growth from last year, it can be cut back close to the ground right after flowering and allowed to grow and flower the next winter.
 In addition to being a great ornamental, it is an excellent winter nectar source for honey bees and is effective for winter garden fragrance.